homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 * `forceNanoe` (string):
 Nanoe value with each state change made with Homekit (e.g. activation): do nothing, set on, set off.

+* `forceInsideCleaning` (string):
+InsideCleaning value with each state change made with Homekit (e.g. activation): do nothing, set on, set off.

 * `forceEcoNavi` (string):
 Eco Navi value with each state change made with Homekit (e.g. activation): do nothing, set on, set off.

-* `forceInsideCleaning` (string):
-InsideCleaning value with each state change made with Homekit (e.g. activation): do nothing, set on, set off.

-* `swingModeDirections`
+* `swingModeDirections` (string):
 Desired swing direction(s) activated when swing is switched on.

-* `swingModeDefaultPositionUpDown`
+* `swingModeDefaultPositionUpDown` (string):
 Desired position of the Up-Down flaps when swing is switched off or the swing directions setting is Left-Right only.

-* `swingModeDefaultPositionLeftRight`
+* `swingModeDefaultPositionLeftRight` (string):
 Desired position of the Left-Right flaps when swing is switched off or the swing directions setting is Up-Down only.

 * `exposeOutdoorUnit` (boolean):
 When enabled it will create a dummy temperature sensor which will display the temperature from outdoor unit.
 This can be used for monitoring or automation purposes.
+Note: It may be required for the device to be turned on to retrieve the current temperature from the outdoor unit.

 * `minHeatingTemperature` (integer):
 The default heating temperature range is 16-30°C. Some Panasonic ACs have an additional heating mode for the range of 8-15°C. You can use this setting to adjust the minimum value.
 Leave it empty to use the default value.